What is foreign interference?

 We expect other governments to behave in a manner that is respectful of Australia’s people, society and institutions.
 When they do, their activities can make a positive contribution to Australia.

-How to register foreign activities
+How to register foreign influence activities

 Some activities on behalf of foreign actors, including foreign governments, may need to be registered under Australia’s Foreign Influence Transparency Scheme(Opens in a new tab/window).